My Dog Doesn't Like Me

 - Pay attention to their body language: a breakdown in a relationship with a dog could be due to ignoring what they are trying to say to you.
 Whether or not we are being antagonistic, our dog uses their body language to communicate with us.
 If we start to pay more attention to their facial expressions and postures, we can get to know their likes and dislikes.

 - Stop stressful behavior: you may think that hugging your dog is a way you can help strengthen your bond, but it may be the reason your dog doesn't like you in the first place.
-Stop perpetrating behaviors which cause the dog to resent you.
+Stop perpetrating behaviors such as kissing which cause the dog to resent you.

-- Establish a routine: whether you have deviated from an existing routine or never had one in the first place, some structure can help you significantly.
+- Establish a routine: whether you have deviated from an existing routine or never had one in the first place, some structure can significantly help your situation.
 Feed them at the same time every day, walk them regularly and ensure they know when you are coming and going.

 - Pet properly: not all dogs are the same.
 Some will not like to be touched in certain places.
 If we pet them wherever we like without finding out what they enjoy, it could be driving space between you.
 Learn the right petting techniques, find out where they enjoy being touched and where they don't with this article on how to pet a dog to relax them.